rvsitebuilder/developer-docs/directory-structure.md

                     └── webpack.mix.js
 ```

-Develop your application here. **DO NOT** change anything outside your app directory.
+> {warning} Develop your application here. **DO NOT** change anything outside your app directory.
 It will not be exported to the production server.